busterbenson/public/Codex.md

 - I’m open to changing my mind at any time about any belief by evidence, persuasion, whimsy, or chance.
 - I believe beliefs are best categorized into four types: beliefs about beliefs (metabeliefs, i.e. this one), beliefs about perceptions (how reality seems to be), beliefs about the meaning of reality (opinions about how myself and others should approach life), and beliefs about the future (predictions about how things will be in the future).
 - Making and maintaining this document is useful and fun.
 And increasingly rewarding over time.
+- If anyone finds errors or can suggest improvements to the contents of this document, please let me know about them!

 ### Type 2: Perceptions
 How reality seems to be.
 2A is about cognitive biases, 2B is about how my mind and senses seem to work, 2C is about my take on spirituality, and 2D is about how I think the external world can be best explained based on the information I have.